-Fred White, Tombstone’s first town marshal, was elected on January 6, 1880.
+Fred White, Tombstone, Arizona’s first town marshal, was elected on January 6, 1880.
 In July, Wyatt Earp was appointed as a deputy sheriff for the county and two formed an alliance to protect the town, as well as a strong friendship.
-White quickly established himself as a likable and professional lawman and contrary to many depictions of him in western film, he was respected by Clanton’s Cowboy faction.
+White quickly established himself as a likable and professional lawman and contrary to many depictions of him in western films, he was respected by Clanton’s Cowboy faction.
 In fact, he had arrested “Cowboy” members on a number of occasions, rarely having any problems when doing so.
 He got along particularly well with “Curly Bill” Brocius, often bantering and joking with the man.
 Overall, he was seen as an unbiased man, uninvolved in the politics of Tombstone.

 But for White, he had a massive job on his hands, as the town of Tombstone, filled with rowdy miners and cowboys, was a lawless place, where violence was a common occurrence.